 Kiropter is yet to be mass-produced, but such initiatives prove that with innovative hardware design, automated visual inspection systems can be applied even in uncontrolled environments.

 In such a large-scale industry as automotive, even slightest improvements in efficiency can result in a significant competitive advantage.

 For example, in 2020 Volvo Cars have started using the computer vision-based Atlas inspection system developed by UVeye.
 At the end of the assembly line, each vehicle is inspected by more than 20 computer vision-powered cameras installed on an aluminum tunnel.
 Each camera takes hundreds of images per second, allowing the AI algorithm to assess the surface quality in detail.

 Given that captured images take up to 10 gigabytes of storage per car, the UVeye system sends this data to a cloud business intelligence system.
 Unsurprisingly, the algorithm is also able to evolve based on historical data, which helps with identifying anomaly trends.
 David Oren, Chief Strategy Officer at UVeye, claims that the system is more efficient and accurate than conventional manual inspection methods, detecting from 10% to 40% more defects including scratches, dents, and component alignment anomalies.
 The system can detect even the tiniest defects measuring 0.2 millimeters in size.

-Despite the growing interest in interior inspection among vehicle manufacturers all over the world, Oren admits that this is currently not possible with this technology.
+Despite the growing interest in artificial intelligence for automotive and interior inspection among vehicle manufacturers all over the world, Oren admits that this is currently not possible with this technology.